 The resonators experience a frequency upshift and have different trends for their \emph{Q} depending on the acoustic mode.
 The resonators are measured with two-port ground-source-ground (GSG) probes and a Keysight vector network analyzer (VNA) in air at room temperature after an anneal round.
-The wideband admittance for the example resonator is shown in Fig. 6, which contains the modes of interest seen in the simulation, and has resonant frequency upshifts.
+The wideband admittance for the example resonator is shown in Fig. 6, which displays the modes of interest observed in the simulation, as well as resonant frequency upshifts.
 The admittance for each mode is demonstrated individually in Figs. 7-9.
-The extracted resonant frequencies and quality factors \emph{Q}s, along with their fractional change from their initial values, are reported in Tables V-VII.
+The extracted resonant frequencies and quality factors \emph{Q}s, along with their fractional change from their initial values, are reported in Tables VI-VIII.
 The resonance characteristics are extracted by fitting a modified Butterworth Van-Dyke (MBVD) model to the admittances.
 In mode 1, the \emph{Q} remains below its original value before annealing.
 In modes 2 and 3, the \emph{Q} rises above the initial value until after 500 $^\circ$C and 550 $^\circ$C anneals, respectively, which are both beyond the point where the metal resistivity increases above its original value.
-Considering the variation in \emph{Q} trends, there is no direct correlation between the electrode resistivity and the device \emph{Q}.
 The targeted S0 mode does not experience a \emph{Q} enhancement, while the higher-order modes do experience a \emph{Q} enhancement after certain annealing temperatures, likely due to more vibrations in the electrodes.
-More work will be required to investigate the specific changes, as it falls out of the scope of this work on thermal endurance of suspended LN resonators.
+More work will be required to investigate the specific changes, as they fall outside the scope of this work on the thermal endurance of suspended LN resonators.
 Overall, the resonators demonstrate a strong thermal endurance up to 550 $^\circ$C.